Emil Ábrányi

 Emil Ábrányi (22 September 1882 – 11 February 1970) was a Hungarian composer, conductor, and opera director.

 Life

-He was conductor at the Royal Hungarian Opera House from 1911–19, and director there from 1919 to 1920.
+He was conductor at the Royal Hungarian Opera House from 1911 to 1919, and director there from 1919 to 1920.
 In 1921, he became the director at the Budapest Municipal Theatre, where he remained until 1926.
 For many years he taught conducting at the Budapest Academy of Music.
 He composed twelve operas of which only six have been performed professionally.
 He was the grandson of the composer Kornél Ábrányi.